 The country hosts over 1,000 bird species.
 If you are a bird lover, Uganda is a great destination to visit.

-The country has breathtaking water falls such as the Murchison Falls in Northwestern Uganda, Sipi Falls in Eastern Uganda and the Aruu Falls.
+The country has breathtaking waterfalls such as the Murchison Falls in Northwestern Uganda, Sipi Falls in Eastern Uganda, and the Aruu Falls.

-Go Hiking in the scenic mountain ranges of the Rwenzori, Mount Elgon and the Virunga volcanoes.
+Go Hiking in the scenic mountain ranges of the Rwenzori, Mount Elgon, and the Virunga volcanoes.

-The Republic of Uganda is a land locked country located in the Great Lake Region of East Africa.
-It is bound by Sudan in the North, the Democratic Republic of Congo in the West, Rwanda in the Southwest, Tanzania in the South and Kenya in the East.
-It gained its independence on 9 October, 1962 from Great Britain.
+The Republic of Uganda is a landlocked country located in the Great Lake Region of East Africa.
+It is bound by Sudan in the North, the Democratic Republic of Congo in the West, Rwanda in the Southwest, Tanzania in the South, and Kenya in the East.
+It gained its independence on 9 October 1962 from Great Britain.

 Uganda’s topography can be described as unique.
 Much of the country’s landscape is classified as a plateau punctuated with a multitude of small highlands and depressions (valleys), and extensive savannah vegetation.
-The south is tickly forested while the north is largely savannah with some pockets of barren areas in the north east.
+The south is tickly forested while the north is largely savannah with some pockets of barren areas in the northeast.
 The outlay of Uganda’s landscape is a major determinant in residents’ settlement.

 Uganda experiences an equatorial climate.
-In reality, Uganda’s climate can be categorized into 3 sub-climatic division mainly differentiated by altitude.
+In reality, Uganda’s climate can be categorized into 3 sub-climatic divisions mainly differentiated by altitude.
 Most of the country is a plateau more than 1,000m above sea level bounded by mountain ranges of Rwenzori in the West and Elgon in the East.
 The lowland areas of the country as well as the lake shores enjoy a warm climate.
-It is becomes cooler as you move towards the highlands.
+It is becoming cooler as you move towards the highlands.